molarmanful/bited/docs/manual/font-anatomy.md

 When choosing your bitmap font's metrics, you should make sure to reserve enough space so that glyphs don't crowd each other out.

-!!! tip
+---

 Here are some other useful things to know about these metrics:

 - Font size can be determined by adding the ascent and descent.
 - Diacritics will typically go between the ascent and cap height or between the descent and vertical baseline.
 If you're planning on adding glyphs with diacritics, make sure to also reserve space for these.
 - A glyph may extend beyond its box.
 This is especially common in small monospace fonts, where the designer might opt to trade spacing for visual clarity.
 Such a tradeoff is more acceptable for symbols that are more likely to appear on their own.

 ## Sample Glyphs